Nicolas Cantu

-Nicolas Cantu (born September 8, 2003), known by his internet pseudonyms Junky Janker and TheCAN2Network, is an American actor and YouTuber.
+Nicolas Cantu (born September 8, 2003), also known by his internet pseudonyms Junky Janker and TheCAN2Network, is a Mexican-born American actor and former YouTuber and animator.

 Cantu is best known for being the third voice of Gumball Watterson in the Cartoon Network animated television series The Amazing World of Gumball (2017–2019) and the voice of Leonardo in the animated film Teenage Mutant Ninja Turtles: Mutant Mayhem (2023) and its Nickelodeon television adaptation Tales of the Teenage Mutant Ninja Turtles (2024).
-Cantu is also well known for starring as Elton Ortiz in the AMC television series The Walking Dead: World Beyond (2020–2021) and as Hark in the film The Fabelmans (2022).
+His other notable voice roles include Rowan Freemaker on the Disney XD computer-animated TV series Lego Star Wars: The Freemaker Adventures (2016-2017), the third voice of Prince James on the Disney Junior animated TV series Sofia the First (2016-2018), and Dak on the Netflix computer-animated series DreamWorks Dragons: Rescue Riders (2019-2020).
+Cantu is also known for his live-action roles, starring as Elton Ortiz in the AMC television series The Walking Dead: World Beyond (2020–2021), as Hark in the film The Fabelmans (2022), and as Marcel in the Amazon Prime Video television series Motorheads (2025).

-His YouTube channel has over 415,000 subscribers.
+His YouTube channel has over 411,000 subscribers.

 Early life

-Nicolas Cantu was born on September 8, 2003, in Mexico City, Mexico, (Note: Cantu stated; “Yeah.
+Nicolas Cantu was born on September 8, 2003, in Mexico City, Mexico.
+(Note: Cantu stated; “Yeah.
 Both of my parents are from Mexico City.
-I was born there so I have a lot of Spanish influence in my life.”) and raised in Austin, Texas.
+I was born there so I have a lot of Spanish influence in my life.”)
 He is of Mexican descent; both of his parents are from Mexico City.
 His father is a lawyer and his mother is a social worker.
 Cantu is the second of three sons.
 He grew up in San Antonio, Texas and attended Stone Oak Elementary School.
 He moved to Los Angeles, California when he was 10 years old to pursue his acting career.
 Cantu eventually moved back to San Antonio in 2022.

 Career

 Commercials

-Cantu began his career starring in several TV commercials, such as one for the San Antonio Spurs.
+Cantu began his career starring in several TV commercials, including for Chuck E. Cheese's, AT&T, and Old Navy, as well as one for the San Antonio Spurs.